ensdomains/ensips/template.md

   status: draft
 ---

-# Title of the proposal
+# ENSIP-X: Title of the proposal

 ## Abstract